skurtyyskirts/GmodRTX/README.md

 - **Adjusting Screen Size:** When launching the game through `gmod.rtx.exe`, the screen will initially appear small.
 You can adjust this through the in-game settings.
 Unfortunately, this adjustment will need to be repeated every time you launch the game.
 - **Texture Tagging:** After loading into a map, remember to run the `rtx.pseudo` commands before tagging the original texture hashes as playermodel or weapon textures.
 For example, if you tag the SMG texture as a playermodel without enabling pseudo, the SMG will disappear anywhere it is found in the game.
-- **To tag Playermodel Textures**, open the RTX-Remix runtime menu with Alt+X. Click "Developer Settings Menu on  the bottom left.
+- **To tag Playermodel Textures:** Open the RTX-Remix runtime menu with Alt+X. Click "Developer Settings Menu on  the bottom left.
 Then select "Game Setup" and then "Categorize Textures".
 Hover your mouse over your playermodel select, then tag it as "Player Model Texture".
+- **Mirrored Map Fix:** You'll notice in some maps you'll get a mirrored effect where the map will suddenly not look right.
+To fix this, open  the console _(~)_ and enter _ent_remove_all func_reflective_glass_ - this will fix the map.

 That's it!
 You’re all set.
 Enjoy your RTX-enhanced Garry's Mod experience. 🎉